codehaus/gmod/grapplet/trunk/README.txt

        };
    3. Copy the keystore 'groovy' and 'groovy.cer' (just in case) to $USER_HOME.

 7. Copy the binary dist to your webserver.
-I'm using Apache 2.2 in my laptop, so I copied grapplet.html, groovy.js, grapplet-0.1.jar, groovy-all-1.0.jar, groovy and groovy.cer to $APACHE_HOME/htdocs/grapplet
+If you're using Apache copy grapplet.html, groovy.js, grapplet-0.1.jar, groovy-all-1.0.jar, groovy and groovy.cer to $APACHE_HOME/htdocs/grapplet

 Have fun!